vascode/MG100_firmware/docs/aws_iot.md

 ![Thing Name](images/aws/thing_registry.png)
 *Thing Name*

 Create a certificate using the One-click certificate creation by clicking Create certificate.
+(This is optional and you can choose Skip Certification)

 ![Create Cert](images/aws/create_cert.png)
 *Create Cert*